Outdoor Lighting Installation Cost

 Motion Sensor Security Light Cost

-Most properties in the UK opt for motion sensor security lights as these lights only operate when there is movement around the vicinity of your home.
+Most properties in the UK opt for motion sensor security lights as they only operate when there’s movement nearby.
 The average cost of installing security lights with motion sensors is around £10 to £50 each, although this can vary depending on the style.

 Motion sensor lights are great for reducing your energy bills as they only come on when they need to.
 However, the only problem with motion sensor lights is that they are hard to control, as they can sometimes come on when it's not needed.
 For example, if a neighbour walks by your home or if leaves are blowing around.